MicrosoftDocs/cpp-docs/docs/intrinsics/bitscanreverse-bitscanreverse64.md

 ### Parameters

 *Index*\
 [out] Loaded with the bit position of the first set bit (1) found.
+Otherwise, undefined.

 *Mask*\
 [in] The 32-bit or 64-bit value to search.

 ## Return value

-Nonzero if `Index` was set, or 0 if no set bits were found.
+Nonzero if any bit was set in `Mask`, or 0 if no set bits were found.

 ## Requirements